What: Heron Hike

 Where: Los Cerritos Wetlands.
 Meet us in the driveway near 1st street and PCH.
 You may park in the driveway.

 Our walk begins with a brief orientation to our wetlands.
-We will discuss the history of wetlands acquired by the City of Long Beach and view Marketplace marsh.
+We will discuss the history of newly acquired wetlands and view Marketplace marsh.
 We will then walk around on oil roads, walk towards the levee and discuss the reintroduction of the tides.
 After that we will walk to the old bridge on the levee and discuss the San Gabriel River and the future of bringing water back into the land before we head back to our meeting place, all the while keeping a lookout for Belding’s Savannah Sparrows.